Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 Show my detailed portfolio, by creating a simple and professional design, so that the recruiter can get impressed.

 Make sure that there is an easy and quick way to reach the contact page.

+Showcase my skills in details to the recruiter.

 Create a resposive design, which works in different screen sizes and devices, due the fact that people use more mobile devices nowadays.
 # User Stories: